 I bought my cell phone lens kit for 25GBP.
 This kit is fully equipped with different kinds of lenses, possible to attach to your smartphone (Pic.
 1).

 I picked up the Bostionye company, quite randomly.
-Because the price wasn’t deterrent I thought, that why not try.
+Because the price wasn’t a deterrent I thought, why not try.
 They have also a kit with a 20x telephoto lens as shown above.

 CELL PHONE LENS KIT WITH SAMSUNG GALAXY S5

 Samsung Galaxy S5 was my first good smartphone, which I bought around 3 years ago.
 The first lens, which I used straight after unpacking this kit was the 12x zoom.
 Unfortunately, the first impression wasn’t nice.
 I found, that the image given is really distorted.
 Only the very middle of the screen was looking nice (Pic.
 2).

 So, the first conclusion states, that you must keep your lens possibly as close as possible to your cellphone camera.
 The lens should be as centered as possible, otherwise, your image won’t be good at all.

 Unlike the zoom lens, the macro is far better.
 The rule of centering the lens against the cellphone camera is still valid, but distortion isn’t as much expressed as in the zoom case (Pic.
 3).
 A default macro enlargement is 15x.

 Apart from zoom and macro lenses, which I used a lot, to be honest, there are another few lenses: 198° fisheye, 2x telephoto lens, kaleidoscope lens, CPL mobile phone lens, 0.63x wide, and star filter lens.
 With Samsung Galaxy S5 I tested only the fisheye (Pic.
 4) and kaleidoscope (Pic.
 5).